robert-koch-institut/Appendix_Potential_COVID-19_test_fraud_detection/Readme.md

 ### License

-The "Anhang – Mögliche Betrugserkennung bei COVID-19-Tests: Ergebnisse einer Pilotstudie zum Vergleich konventioneller und statistischer Ansätze" dataset is licensed under the [Creative Commons Attribution 4.0 International Public License | CC-BY](https://creativecommons.org/licenses/by/4.0/deed.en).
+The "Appendix - Potential COVID-19 test fraud detection: Findings from a pilot study comparing conventional and statistical approaches" dataset is licensed under the [Creative Commons Attribution 4.0 International Public License | CC-BY](https://creativecommons.org/licenses/by/4.0/deed.en).

 The data provided in the dataset are freely available, with the condition of attributing the Robert Koch Institute as the source, for anyone to process and modify, create derivatives of the dataset and use them for commercial and non-commercial purposes.
 Further information about the license can be found in the [LICENSE](https://github.com/robert-koch-institut/Appendix_Potential_COVID-19_test_fraud_detection/blob/main/LICENSE) or [LIZENZ](https://github.com/robert-koch-institut/Appendix_Potential_COVID-19_test_fraud_detection/blob/main/LIZENZ) file of the dataset.